-Anton Zeilinger elected to lead as new President of the Austrian National Academy of Sciences Kurier.at Anton Zeilinger has been elected to lead as the new President for the Austrian National Academy of Sciences.
+Kurier.at Anton Zeilinger has been elected to lead as the new President for the Austrian National Academy of Sciences.
 He will begin serving in the position on July 1st of this year.

-"Mr. Beam," the "quantum Pope," the "pop star of science," "Warlock from Vienna," Anton Zeilinger, who seems to correspond, with his graying beard and curly locks as a perfection of the scientist stereotype, enjoys widespread popularity despite the criticisms.
+"Mr. Beam," the "Quantum Pope," the "Pop Star of Science," "the Warlock from Vienna," as Zeilinger is sometimes called, with his graying beard and curly locks as a perfection of the stereotype of a scientist, enjoys widespread popularity despite sometimes facing criticisms.
 "The main reason he can convey such youthful enthusiasm is because he is an enthusiast himself."